MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-rms.md

 If you are interested in a specific capability that isn't yet supported, be sure to keep an eye on announcements on the [Enterprise Mobility and Security Blog](https://cloudblogs.microsoft.com/enterprisemobility/?product=azure-rights-management-services).

 ## How do I configure One Drive in SharePoint, so that users can safely share their files with people inside and outside the company?
-By default, as an administrator, you don't configure this; users do.
+By default, as a Microsoft 365 administrator, you don't configure this; users do.

 Just as a SharePoint site administrator enables and configures IRM for a SharePoint library that they own, OneDrive is designed for users to enable and configure IRM for their own OneDrive library.
 However, by using PowerShell, you can do this for them.
 For instructions, see [SharePoint in Microsoft 365 and OneDrive: IRM Configuration](configure-office365.md#sharepoint-in-microsoft-365-and-onedrive-irm-configuration).